 13. Get spiritual.

-The towers may cost but entering a French church is free.
+Climbing the towers may add to your Paris trip cost but entering a French church is free.
 In Notre-Dame Cathedral, catch a free Sunday organ recital, free English-language tours or Sunday choir rehearsals.
 Take a photo of your feet at Point 0, where all distances in France are measured from.
 Visit other places of worship, such as the Synagogue or the Mosque.

 Pay your respects at the Père Lachaise Cemetery: visit the tombs of such well-known former Paris residents as Molière, Gertrude Stein, Jim Morrison, Isadora Duncan, Oscar Wilde, Chopin...
 Really into cemeteries?
 For more famous graves, there's also the cemeteries of Montmartre (French literary giants) and Montparnasse (a mixture of famous French, literary and other arts).